Modern Slavery Act Statement

 At Bright Horizons, we are guided by our HEART Values and Principles; Honesty, Excellence, Accountability, Respect, and Teamwork.
 These are central to our organisation’s ethos and culture, and identify how each member of Bright Horizons’ family contributes to the whole.

-Bright Horizons and its affiliated companies are committed to preventing modern slavery and human trafficking in all parts of its business.
+Bright Horizons and its affiliated companies are working to prevent acts of modern slavery and human trafficking in all parts of our business and supply chain by imposing the same high standards on our suppliers that we impose on ourselves.
 Modern slavery is a serious crime.
 It encompasses slavery, servitude, and forced or compulsory labour and human trafficking.
 Victims of modern slavery can often face more than one type of abuse and slavery, for example if they are sold to another trafficker and then forced into another form of exploitation.
 A person is trafficked if they are brought to (or moved around) a country by others who threaten, frighten, hurt and force them to do work or other things they don’t want to do.
-We have implemented systems and controls to help identify risks and prevent slavery and human trafficking within our workforce and supply chain.
+We have systems and controls to help identify risks and prevent slavery and human trafficking within our workforce and supply chain.

 Our People